 6. Take inventory of what you already have before planning your meals for the week

 You don’t have to take inventory of your fridge and pantry every single week.
 I do, because I hate to waste food, however, once a month works fine.
 You can even implement a fiscal fast where you don’t buy any new food and just clean out the fridge, freezer, and pantry every couple of months.

-Even with themed nights, you can let grocery store sales direct your menu.
-You can save the most money by checking out the sales before you plan your menu.
+Even with themed nights, you can let grocery store sales and in season food direct your menu.
+You can save the most money by checking out the sales and buying food that is in season before you plan your menu.